CyberSec-Games-su24/0-getting-started/README.md

 # Welcome! #
 Welcome!
-Over the course of this experience
+Over the course of this experience, you will be introduced to key concepts about information security and network security in a live environment.
+This will leave you

+---
+---

 # Getting Started #
 Before we can begin down this rabbit hole, we first need a testing environment.
 While cyber-security is relevant to every digital system, this process will go best if we can establish some toolboxes to work with.

+---
+---

 # Table of Contents #
 - [Welcome!](#welcome)